-T Table 10.3 Mandatory Deductions Refer to 24 CFR § 5.611(a) (1) \$480 for each de ependent; (2) \$400 for any eld erly family or disabled family; (3) The s um of the f ollowing, to the extent the sum exceeds three percent of annual income: (a) Unreimbu rrsed medical expenses of any elderly family or disabled family; and (b) family wh (including exceed th or is a personable attendant care and auxiliary apparatus expenses for each member of the or is a person with disabilities, to the extent necessary to enable any member of the family of the member who is a person with disabilities) to be employed.
-This deduction may not be earned income received by family members who are 18 years of age or older and who are ork because of such attendant care or auxiliary apparatus; and (4) (4) Any reasonable child care expenses necessary to enable a member of the family to be employed or to further his or her education.
+Table 10.3 Mandatory Deductions Refer to 24 CFR § 5.611(a) (1) \$480 for each de ependent; (2) \$400 for any eld erly family or disabled family; (3) The s um of the f ollowing, to the extent the sum exceeds three percent of annual income: (a) Unreimbursed medical expenses of any elderly family or disabled family; and (b) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
+This deduction may not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and (4) (4) Any reasonable child care expenses necessary to enable a member of the family to be employed or to further his or her education.